-16.4.
+16.5.
 Screening

 Potential subjects will be screened for eligibility based on the criteria in Section 7 above.
-Device calibration (Section 16.5 below) will be part of the screening process, consistent with Exclusion Criterion #18.
-A potential subject who signs the study consent and is eligible will be assigned a study ID number, will be considered enrolled, and will count towards the study's sample size.
-Potential subjects who fail Exclusion Criterion #18 and experience an adverse event (AE) during device calibration will be assigned a study ID for the purpose of tracking this AE but will not be randomized to a treatment arm and will not count towards the study's sample size.
+A potential subject who signs the study consent and is eligible will be assigned the same study ID number assigned to them during the RESTFUL Study, will be considered enrolled, and will count towards the study's sample size.

-16.5.
+16.6.
 Device calibration